-45. At all relevant times, the Chicago Police Department maintained a "code of silence" that required police officers to remain silent about police misconduct.
+44. At all relevant times, the Chicago Police Department maintained a "code of silence" that required police officers to remain silent about police misconduct.
 An officer who violated the code of silence would be severely penalized by the Department.

-ANSWER: The allegations in this Paragraph are conclusory and premised on the vague and undefined term "code of silence" and are therefore incapable of response.
-To the extent a response is required, Defendant Officers deny that they ever experienced, participated in, or observed a "code of silence" as they understand that term and therefore deny the allegations in this Paragraph.
+ANSWER: Defendant Officers deny that they ever experienced, participated in, or observed a "code of silence" as they understand that term and therefore deny the allegations in this Paragraph.

-46. At all relevant times, police officers were trained at the Chicago Police Academy not to break the code of silence.
+45. At all relevant times, police officers were trained at the Chicago Police Academy not to break the code of silence.
 Officers were instructed that "Blue is Blue.
 You stick together.
 If something occurs on the street that you don't think is proper, you go with the flow.
 And after that situation, if you have an issue with that officer or what happened, you can confront them.
 If you don't feel comfortable working with them anymore, you can go to the watch commander and request a new partner.
 But you never break the code of silence."

-ANSWER: The allegations in this Paragraph are conclusory and premised on the vague and undefined term "code of silence" and are therefore incapable of response.
-To the extent a response is required, Defendant Officers deny they were ever instructed or trained as alleged, or experienced, participated in, or observed a "code of silence" as they understand that term and therefore deny the allegations in this Paragraph.
+ANSWER: Defendant Officers deny they were ever instructed or trained as alleged, or experienced, participated in, or observed a "code of silence" as they understand that term and therefore deny the allegations in this paragraph.

-47. This "code of silence" facilitated, encouraged, and enabled the individual officer defendants to engage in egregious misconduct for many years, knowing that their fellow officers would cover for them and help conceal their widespread wrongdoing.
+46. This "code of silence" facilitated, encouraged, and enabled the individual officer defendants to engage in egregious misconduct for many years, knowing that their fellow officers would cover for them and help conceal their widespread wrongdoing.

-ANSWER: The allegations in this Paragraph are conclusory and premised on the vague and undefined term "code of silence" and are therefore incapable of response.
-To the extent a response is required, Defendant Officers deny they engaged in any misconduct or ever experienced, participated in, or observed a "code of silence" as they understand that term and therefore deny the allegations in this Paragraph.
+ANSWER: Defendant Officers deny they engaged in any misconduct and deny they ever experienced, participated in, or observed a "code of silence" as they understand that term and therefore deny the allegations in this Paragraph.

-48. Consistent with this "code of silence," the few people within the Chicago Police Department who stood up to Watts and his gang or who attempted to report their misconduct were either ignored or punished, and the Watts Gang was thereby able to engage in misconduct with impunity.
+47. Consistent with this "code of silence," the few people within the Chicago Police Department who stood up to Watts and his gang or who attempted to report their misconduct were either ignored or punished, and the Watts Gang was thereby able to engage in misconduct with impunity.

-ANSWER: The allegations in this Paragraph are conclusory and premised on the vague and undefined terms "code of silence," "Watts and his gang," and "Watts Gang" and are therefore incapable of response.
-To the extent a response is required, Defendant Officers deny they engaged in any misconduct or ever experienced, participated in, or observed a "code of silence" as they understand that term and therefore deny the allegations in this Paragraph.
+ANSWER: Defendant Officers deny they engaged in any misconduct and deny they ever experienced, participated in, or observed a "code of silence" as they understand that term and therefore deny the allegations in this Paragraph.

-49. Watts and his gang are not the first Chicago police officers whom the City of Chicago allowed to abuse citizens with impunity while the City turned a blind eye.
+48. Watts and his gang are not the first Chicago police officers whom the City of Chicago allowed to abuse citizens with impunity while the City turned a blind eye.

-ANSWER: The allegations in this Paragraph are conclusory and premised on the vague and undefined term "Watts and his gang" and are therefore incapable of response.
-To the extent a response is required, Defendant Officers deny they abused citizens or otherwise engaged in any misconduct and therefore deny the allegations in this Paragraph.
+ANSWER: Defendant Officers deny they abused citizens or otherwise engaged in any misconduct and therefore deny the allegations in this Paragraph.

-50. One example of this widespread practice is Chicago police officer Jerome Finnigan, who was convicted and sentenced on federal criminal charges in 2011.
-One of the charges against Finnigan involved his attempt to hire a hitman to kill a police officer whom Finnigan believed would be a witness against him.
+49. One example of this widespread practice is Chicago police officer Jerome Finnigan, who was convicted and sentenced on federal criminal charges in 2011.
+One of the charges against

-ANSWER: Defendant Officers lack knowledge or information sufficient to form a belief as to whether Chicago police officer Jerome Finnigan was convicted and sentenced on federal criminal charges in 2011, including a charge of attempting to hire a hitman to kill a police officer whom Finnigan believed would be a witness against him.
+Finnigan involved his attempt to hire a hitman to kill a police officer whom Finnigan believed would be a witness against him.

+ANSWER: Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the allegations in this Paragraph.
 Defendant Officers deny they engaged in any misconduct and therefore deny any remaining allegations in this Paragraph.

-51. Finnigan was part of a group of officers in the Defendant City's Special Operations Section who carried out robberies, home invasions, unlawful searches and seizures, and other crimes.
+50. Finnigan was part of a group of officers in the Defendant City's Special Operations Section who carried out robberies, home invasions, unlawful searches and seizures, and other crimes.